lucianmanzat/pilight/README.md

 This filter only costs about $1 and works absolutely perfect.
 All components are commonly used and can be found on ebay or at a local DIY shops.<br />
 <img src="http://i.imgur.com/yRp532m.jpg" alt="Low-pass filter" title="Low-pass filter" border="0" />
 <hr>
-Those who are not using a low-pass filter are adviced to use this code with the lirc kernel module.
+Those who are not using a low-pass filter are adviced to use this code with the lirc kernel module: `hw-mode` set as `module` inside the `/etc/pilight/settings.json`.
 The downside of using the lirc kernel module is that this it is not entirely standalone, because you have to have the lirc_rpi kernel module loaded.
 This kernel module is shipped with the standard raspberry pi kernel.
 To load this module, just run:
 ```